+III.
 I’m a freshman in high school, and Japanese is my first class of the day.
-Early as always, I take a seat in the front row (I know, I know, what a nerd I was) and eagerly inspect the classroom decorations.
+Early as always, I take a seat in the front row and eagerly inspect the classroom decorations.
 A map of Japan next to the whiteboard.
 Student-made oni masks and nengajou adorning the back wall.
 Stacks of zabuton in the corner.
 I smile at my sensei and say, “Ohayou gozaimasu,” trying to appear calm but secretly boiling with enthusiasm inside.
 Once everyone is seated, sensei motions for us to stand.
 “Kiritsu.”
 Once everyone is on their feet, she continues.
 “Ki wo tsuke.
 Rei.”
 She signals for us to bow, then instructs, “Chakuseki.”
 We all sit, excited at the experience of an authentic Japanese classroom.

-This kiritsu ritual of starting and ending class would be done every day in sensei’s class for the entirety of the time I studied Japanese under her instruction.
-While it would soon become as mundane and familiar as washing your hands after using the bathroom, on that first day, it was novel and thrilling for me.
-It was the beginning.
-To the class, to the day, to my Japanese career.
+This kiritsu ritual of starting and ending class would be done every day in sensei’s class.
+While it would soon become as mundane as washing my hands after using the bathroom, on that first day, it was novel and thrilling for me.
+It was the beginning – of the class, of the day, of my Japanese career.

+IV.
 Claire, Anna, Maya, and I giggle as we rush to Sapporo Esta, the steam of our breath freezing into crystals on our numb faces.
 The snow carpeting the ground is so thick that it mutes our footsteps; in Tokyo a faint crunch marked every step, but here in Sapporo our strides are silent.
-We, along with twenty-one other students from our high school, are here in Hokkaido, Japan as part of the Kakehashi Project’s exchange program.
+We, along with 21 other students from our high school, are here in Hokkaido, Japan as part of the Kakehashi Project’s exchange program.
 For two weeks, we will be fully immersed in Japan’s culture and lifestyle.
-It’s our fourth day, and we are continuously energized by the enchanting thrill of visiting a place we have spent so many years learning about.
-Right now, this adrenaline is converted to heat energy as we hurry to reach anywhere indoors.
-It’s two degrees Celsius outside, and the howling wind slapping our cheeks signals an approaching blizzard.
+It’s our fourth day, and we are energized by the enchanting thrill of visiting a place we have spent so many years learning about.
+We hurry to reach anywhere indoors; it’s two degrees Celsius outside, and the howling wind slapping our cheeks signals an approaching blizzard.
 We duck into a konbini to thaw the ice crusting our hair and eyelashes, and then run the last few blocks to Sapporo Esta.
 Ah, heat at last.

-Steam dews on my bare skin and fills the small bath room like a dense morning fog.
-Relaxing in the comfortably hot ofuro, it is as if I am inside a warm cloud.
-My host mother Akiko’s delicious nabe filling my stomach and the laughs I shared with her son Yuusuke filling my heart, I am content.
+VI.
+Steam dews on my bare skin and fills the small bathroom like a dense morning fog.
+Relaxing in the comfortably hot ofuro, I feel like I am inside a warm cloud.
+My host mother Akiko’s delicious nabe has filled my stomach and the laughs I shared with her son, Yuusuke, have filled my heart.
+I am content.

 As I continue up the steps of the Kaminarimon, toss my saisen offering, and join my hands in prayer silently, I am grateful for the opportunities I have been blessed with.
-While I know that Japanese will eventually fade from my memory (I am not a native speaker, and so however long I continue studying, there will inevitably be a certain point at which I will begin to forget), I treasure my time spent learning this language.
+While I know that the Japanese language may eventually fade from my memory, I treasure my time spent learning it.
 The knowledge, the memories, the simple joy of doing something I love.
 That is what I am grateful for.